Homeowners learn about defensible space as Texas drought conditions worsen

 AUSTIN, Texas - As the Texas drought continues to worsen, homeowners are learning a new term to protect their homes, defensible space.

-That extreme heat has baked everything tinder dry increasing the risk devastating wildfire.
+That extreme heat has baked everything tinder-dry, increasing the risk of a devastating wildfire.
 That's why defensible space is so important.

 And make sure to clear your roof and gutters from leaves and sticks.
 Embers from fires can ignite dry leaves very quickly leading to a house fire.